Please wait...

 Bergamot essential oils for high blood pressure

 It may lower heart rate to an average level and reduce high blood pressure.
 One research study examined how a combination of essential oils (Bergamot and others, including Lavender and Ylang Ylang) would produce the desired effect.
-The researchers discovered that the mixture had the power to reduce a person’s heart rate, blood pressure, psychological stress, and promote cortisol levels (cortisol is a steroid hormone).
+The researchers discovered that the mixture had the power to reduce a person’s heart rate, blood pressure, and psychological stress, and promote cortisol levels (cortisol is a steroid hormone).

 Cedarwood Essential oils for high blood pressure